dillonhafer/imdb/README.md

 A simple way to set ID3 info tags for movies in iTunes.

-This program gets IMDB info from [The Open Movie Database](http://www.omdbapi.com/) for use with [AtomicParsley](http://atomicparsley.sourceforge.net/)
+This program gets IMDB info from [The Open Movie Database](http://www.omdbapi.com/) for use with [AtomicParsley](http://atomicparsley.sourceforge.net/).

+### Dependencies

+Right now you need to download and have [AtomicParsley](http://atomicparsley.sourceforge.net/) in your path.

 ### Usage